-This bill amends current law to increase the percentage of cigarette and tobacco product tax revenues allocated to anti-smoking initiatives from one percent to three percent.
-Specifically, it directs this increased funding to the Department of Health for the implementation of evidence-based tobacco control programs that align with the federal Centers for Disease Control and Prevention's Best Practices.
-The programs aim to prevent youth initiation of tobacco use, reduce exposure to secondhand smoke, and promote cessation, with a particular focus on reducing smoking rates among the Medicaid population and youth.
+This bill amends current law to increase the percentage of cigarette and other tobacco products tax revenues allocated to anti-smoking initiatives from one percent to three percent.
+The funds will be directed to the Department of Health to support evidence-based tobacco control programs that align with the federal Centers for Disease Control and Prevention's Best Practices.
+These programs aim to prevent youth initiation of tobacco use, reduce exposure to secondhand smoke, and promote cessation, with a particular focus on reducing smoking rates among the state's Medicaid population and youth.

-As a result of this change, the projected funding for anti-smoking initiatives is expected to rise significantly.
-In fiscal year 2023, the revenues from these taxes are anticipated to provide around $5 million for such initiatives, which would increase to approximately $15 million under the new provisions of the bill.
+As a result of this change, the projected funding for anti-smoking initiatives in Fiscal Year 2023 is expected to rise from approximately $5 million to around $15 million.
+The bill emphasizes the importance of these initiatives in combating tobacco use and its associated health risks, thereby enhancing public health efforts in New Jersey.
 The act is set to take effect immediately upon passage.

 Statutes affected: Introduced: 26:2H-18.58